JChuayta/qwerty-key-map-personalized/README.md

 > I configure it with 5 layers for better comfort, and for my own pleasure I put a layer with the number keys

+    In order to compile the keyboard configuration, it is done with the following command qmk compile -kb crkbd -km <keyboard_name>

 ## First Layers *QWERTY*

 ![Image alt text](./images/qwerty.png)